-Surface and Grade Paved and gentle grades, follows SR-520 through Medina, Hunts Point, and Bellevue linking

-Length 10 miles, includes a 1-mile on-street segment along Northup Way and NE 24th Street in Bellevue that links the eastern and western segments of the trail across I-405.
+Surface and Grade Paved and gentle grades, follows SR-520 from Seattle across Lake Washington through Medina and Hunts Point, and links with the Eastside Rail Corridor in Bellevue and the Sammamish River Trail in Redmond.
+Length 11.1 miles, includes a 1.3-mile on-street segment along Northup Way and NE 24th Street in Bellevue that links the eastern and western segments of the trail across I-405.
 Highlights Enjoy views of Lake Washington and Mt.
-Rainier along a new trail segment that extends 1.5 miles west from Medina along the new SR-520 Bridge.
+Rainier along a new trail segment that extends 3 miles along the new SR-520 Bridge.

 Access Evergreen Point Bridge Park & Ride.